Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Simulation

 Fig. \ref{fig:case14} investigates the performance on the case-14 system with incomplete configuration.
-By Algorithm \ref{alg:vulnerable_point}, the minimum $k$ equals to 6 and the worst point in $\mathcal{J}_N\setminus(\mathcal{J}_N'\cap\mathcal{J}_N)$ is at $\bm{u}_7$.
+By Algorithm \ref{alg:vulnerable_point}, the minimum $k$ is equal to 6 and the worst point in $\mathcal{J}_N\setminus(\mathcal{J}_N'\cap\mathcal{J}_N)$ is at $\bm{u}_7$.
 Assume that all branches are equipped with D-FACTS devices and the maximum perturbation ratio is set as $\tau = 0.2$.
-Although the detection rates on attacks in $\bm{U}_1$ equal to $\alpha$ according to Lemma \ref{lemma:vul}, the ADP on $\bm{u}_7$ is nonzero by implementing Algorithm \ref{alg:incomplete} and increases as the attack strength increases.
-Similar to Fig. \ref{fig:case6}(a), although the max-rank MTD algorithm can, by chance, give high detection rate against the worst case attack, its average detection rate is extremely low.
-In Fig. \ref{fig:case14}(b), the gap between max MTD and robust MTD is low (5\%-30\%).
-The results demonstrate that the robust design can also effectively improve the detection performance for the grid with incomplete configuration.
+Although the detection rates on attacks in $\bm{U}_1$ are equal to $\alpha$ according to Lemma \ref{lemma:vul}, the ADP on $\bm{u}_7$ is nonzero by implementing Algorithm \ref{alg:incomplete} and increases as the strength of the attack increases.
+Similar to Fig. \ref{fig:case6}(a), although the max-rank MTD algorithm can, by chance, give a high detection rate against the worst-case attack, its average detection rate is extremely low.
+In Fig. \ref{fig:case14}(b), the gap between the max MTD and the robust MTD is also small (5\%-30\%).
+The results demonstrate that robust design can also effectively improve the detection performance for the grid with incomplete configuration.

 To further investigate on the weakest points in $\bm{U}_1$, we generate single-bus attack with $\rho = 10$ and record the ADPs in Fig. \ref{fig:single_state_attack} with and without Principle 2 \eqref{eq:idle_mtd}.
-Firstly, attacks targeting on bus-8 can only be detected by 5\%.
+First, attacks targeting bus-8 can only be detected by 5\%.
 This is because bus-8 is a degree-one bus which is excluded by any loop.
 Second, with Principle 2 considered, the robust MTD can give more than 90\% ADPs for all buses.
 In contrast, there are attacks against certain buses, e.g. bus-7, 10, 11, and 13 can be barely detected without Principle 2.
 Consequently, the simulation result verifies that Principle 2 can sufficiently reduce the chance of attacking on the weakest points.